mykelalvis/FATESRD/Other/war-of-ashes.md

 > _Rolf shouts a mighty battle cry and runs into the fray in the adjacent**Foredeck**zone, attacking two pirate sailors.
 He doubles his weight thanks to the charge, so no one is outweighed.
 Alas for Rolf, the pirates defend with style, gaining not only a boost as normal but an**additional**boost for the failed charge._

-**Full Defense**: When you [[create advantage]] to improve your defenses against attacks this turn, you create a**_Full Defense_**aspect that you can invoke freely once for every attack made against you, but the advantage goes away once you take any other action.
+**Full Defense**: When you [[Create Advantage]] to improve your defenses against attacks this turn, you create a**_Full Defense_**aspect that you can invoke freely once for every attack made against you, but the advantage goes away once you take any other action.

 **Full Attack**: When you fully commit to an attack while disregarding your own safety, you can make an attack lethal (see**"Lethal Attacks"**).
 To do this, you must describe what you are doing and overcome a Good (+2) difficulty using an appropriate approach; on a success, your next attack will be lethal.
 However, your give your opponent a boost that works in their favor when they attack you, such as**_Exposed_**.
 A risky trade-off for adding extra oomph to your attack.